 Beyerdynamic DT 990 PRO open-back headphones

-I think that 6DoF AAR has potential for unique narrative content, not possible to realise with any other medium.
+I believe 6DoF AAR has potential for unique narrative content, not possible to realise with any other medium.
 I'm also confident that by using off-the-shelf components and easily available authoring tools, anyone with knowledge on sound design, programming and storytelling can create gripping immersive 6DoF AAR experiences, although the technological approach should be carefully judged and chosen.

 What comes to the tracking technology, another approach worth exploring, instead of UWB, could be image-based inside-out tracking where built-in cameras and machine vision deduce the device's location and orientation.
 Since there would be no need for fixed beacons and other installations, the approach could be extremely convenient for public spaces and delicate environments while enabling improved immersion without disruptive technology at sight.